nezawr/AStar/README.md

 # A*

-Demo of the algorithm on a randomly generated maze:
+Live demo of the algorithm on a randomly generated maze:

 https://nezawr.github.io/AStar/